turnerlabs/harbor/README.md

 - [Harbor UI][harbor-ui], a GUI interface that ties all the APIs together.
 - [Harbor Compose CLI][harbor-compose], a Docker Compose inspired CLI.
-- [Terraform Provider][terraform-provider-harbor], a Terraform plugin for managing Harbor resources.
+- [Terraform Provider][terraform], a Terraform plugin for managing Harbor resources.
 - [HelmIt][helmit], the API that allows simple retrieval of application logs.
 - [Customs][customs], the API that allows for public facing CI/CD into an internal firewall setup of Harbor.
 - [CatalogIt][catalogit], an API that enables the GUI to show images and versions.